Public Sector Equality and Human Rights Duty

 - Choice and autonomy -The preferences and choices of the diversity of people are acknowledged with appropriate options available in service delivery and employment where possible

 The Human Resources Department holds responsibility for the ongoing implementation of the Duty across Dublin City Council.
-Based on the implementation plan for the Duty, it supports and monitors Departments to implement the Duty in relation to the policies, plans, strategies and programmes identified, in their Annual Service Delivery Plan (ASDP), to be subject to the Address Step.
+Based on the implementation plan for the Duty, it supports and monitors Departments to implement the Address Step of the Duty in relation to:

 Assess Step: